Mat Chapman

 Mat Chapman (13 April 1865 – 28 November 1909) was an English cricketer active from 1890 to 1895 who played over 50 times for Leicestershire.
-As Leicestershire were a second-class county until 1894, his first-class debut was made for Liverpool and District in 1893.
+As Leicestershire was a second-class county until 1894, his first-class debut was made for Liverpool and District in 1893.
 He appeared in 28 first-class matches as a right-handed batsman who sometimes kept wicket.
 He scored 633 first-class runs with a highest score of 56 and completed 21 catches with two stumpings.

-In April 1882 when he was 17-years old Chapman enlisted in the Leicestershire Regiment of the Militia or Army Reserve, he was described as a Labourer.
+In April 1882 when he was 17 years old Chapman enlisted in the Leicestershire Regiment of the Militia or Army Reserve, he was described as a Labourer.